AdamTroyan/API-Lens/README.md

-# 🎯 API Lens
+# API Lens

-**API Lens** is an advanced WPF-based API testing tool designed for developers and QA engineers.
-It allows you to send HTTP requests, visualize responses in a readable format, manage parameters, and save output easily.
+A comprehensive WPF application designed for analyzing and testing API responses with an intuitive user interface.

 ---